 7) We know that God does not discriminate as He will have people from every nation, tribe and tongue that will follow Jesus (the real question is, will you and your loved ones be included?).

-I think it would be very foolish to question the Creator of life or His judgments without knowing what He knows.
+I think it would be very foolish to question the Creator of all life or His judgments, without having the benefit of knowing all of the eternal ramifications.

 Proverbs 14:12 "There is a way that appears to be right, but in the end it leads to death."